Jim Mair (musician): Biography

 In 1999, Mair was honored by the Governor of Idaho for his outstanding contributions to the arts.
 He received the same recognition from the state of Kansas in 2010.
 In the spring of 2013, Mair received the Henry Louis Teaching Excellence Award from KCKCC as faculty member of the year.
 In early 2014, he was awarded the League for Innovation John & Suanne Roueche Teaching Excellence Award.
 In 2015, he was awarded an honorary degree from the University of West London’s London College of Music for his contributions to jazz education, both in North America and the United Kingdom.
 Additional accolades include Alumnus of the Year at both of the universities he attended, the University of Mary in 1995 and the University of Missouri—Kansas City Conservatory of Music and Dance in 2017.
 Also in 2017, the Kansas City Jazz Alliance, formed by Mair and his wife Mary, received Jazz Distinction recognition in a concert celebration at the Johnny Pacheco Latin Music and Jazz Festival at Lehman College (SUNY) in the Bronx, New York.
 In 2021, the annual four-day Kansas City Jazz Summit was selected as Best of Kansas City for local businesses, and in 2022, the readers of JAM magazine voted for Mair as Kansas City's Favorite Saxophonist.
 Mair also serves on the advisory board for the Metheny Family Music Foundation and the Burnett Family Foundation.

 Jim has on multiple occasions performed, as a soloist, The Star Spangled Banner and O Canada at NCAA college and professional sporting events, including for the Kansas City Chiefs, Kansas City Royals and Kansas City Monarchs home games.

 Mair retired after 28 years of college teaching in July 2023, and in the 2023 to 2024 academic year, he served as an Artist in Residence at Fort Richmond Collegiate in his hometown of Winnipeg, Manitoba, directing the jazz bands and teaching three sections of beginning band.
-In the fall of 2024, Mair joined the full-time music staff at St. James Academy in Lenexa, Kansas, where he serves as Director of Jazz Studies and Assistant Director of Bands.
+In the fall of 2024, Mair joined the music department at St. James Academy in Lenexa, Kansas, where he serves as director of Instrumental Jazz.